-Smoking (including e-cigarettes) is not permitted by law on government premises.
-GRC Oatley follows DOE policy on drugs and works to educate students about the harmful effects of smoking.
-Students are not to smoke/vape when travelling to and from school in uniform as they are deemed to be representing their school.
+Smoking is not permitted by law on government premises.
+Students are not to smoke when travelling to and from school in uniform as they are deemed to be representing their school.
+Smokers give schools a bad public image.

 Sport

 The school competes in a range of knockout sports and offers a range of activities throughout the school day.
 They include access to the Fitness Centre and Exersite and single gender activities are run if required.